based2/KB/network/ip_filter.md

 block from any to 147.185.221.18
 # https://threatfox.abuse.ch/browse/malware/win.njrat/
 block from any to 147.185.221.19
-# https://threatfox.abuse.ch/browse/malware/win.njrat/ christian-printed.gl.at.ply(.)gg bar-fri.gl.at.ply(.)gg https://threatfox.abuse.ch/browse/malware/win.nanocore/
+# https://threatfox.abuse.ch/browse/malware/win.njrat/ anyone-blogging.gl.at.ply(.)gg christian-printed.gl.at.ply(.)gg bar-fri.gl.at.ply(.)gg https://threatfox.abuse.ch/browse/malware/win.nanocore/
 block from any to 147.185.221.20
 # https://threatfox.abuse.ch/browse/malware/win.njrat/
 block from any to 147.185.221.21